The long slide: Inside Biden’s declining popularity as he struggles with multiple crises

 “What people see in President Biden is somebody who thinks about what they’re worried about every single day when he wakes up and walks into the Oval Office, and is doing everything in his power to make their lives better,” White House communications director Kate Bedingfield said.
 “So he’s going to continue to do the work.
 We’re going continue to make progress.”

-Biden’s tone has changed as well.
+Biden’s tone has changed, as well.
 In two high-profile speeches this month — one to mark the first anniversary of the Jan.
 6 Capitol insurrection and the other to push for voting rights legislation — the president took a more forceful approach, directly challenging Trump and Republicans.

 The more aggressive posture heartened Democrats who think Biden spent his first year too bogged down in the minutiae of legislating and insufficiently focused on leadership.
 Some allies griped that Biden — a senator of nearly four decades — was behaving more like the Senate Judiciary Committee chairman he once was than the president.
-Several times, Biden traveled to Capitol Hill to push one of his legislative goals, only to get thwarted by members of his own party.
+Several times, Biden traveled to Capitol Hill to push one of his legislative goals, only to be thwarted by members of his own party.

 One area that hasn’t changed much is personnel: The White House has resisted calls from some on both sides to fire central players in its pandemic and Afghanistan decisions, and aides say no major shake-ups are planned for coming months.